RNG: Flat Datacenter Networks at Scale: Overview

 \section{\sysname{} Overview}

-\sysname{} is based on a flat graph where routers interconnect randomly subject to degree constraints.
-Such random graphs are optimal expanders~\cite{expansion2014}.\footnote{Further, unlike structured constructions like Xpander \cite{xpander2016} and Slim fly \cite{slimfly2014}, random graphs can support routers with different degrees~\cite{jellyfish2012}. \sysname{} supports such routers, but we omit this discussion for lack of space.} Routers connect to other fabric routers and to external devices (e.g., servers, other fabrics).
+\sysname{} is based on a flat graph where routers interconnect through a mix of deterministic and randomized choices.
+Given their controlled randomness, our graphs are not truly random; they are quasi-random graphs that behave like truly random graphs and are optimal expanders~\cite{Fr08, expansion2014,ChGrWi89}\footnote{Further, unlike structured constructions like Xpander \cite{xpander2016} and Slim fly \cite{slimfly2014}, random graphs can support routers with different degrees~\cite{jellyfish2012}. \sysname{} supports such routers, but we omit this discussion for lack of space.}. \sysname{} routers connect to each other and to external devices (e.g., servers, other fabrics).
 We break out each fabric-facing physical port into individual lanes (e.g., a 400 Gbps port into 4x100 Gbps lanes), each of which uses a separate fiber pair and can establish adjacency with a different remote router.
 Breakouts increase graph degree, lowering hop count and oversubscription.
 In the rest of the paper, a router uplink refers to a breakout lane.

 The control plane and load balancing in \sysname{} follows today's common paradigm.
 The routing protocol, Spraypoint, computes next hops at each router for all destinations; and routers use ECMP (equal cost multipath) to spread traffic across all next hops for the destination. \newtext{\autoref{fig:params} summarizes the key design parameters of \sysname{}.}